-Everyday Health Group properties include a collection of content and tools for the consumer, and healthcare professional.
+Everyday Health Group properties include a collection of health and wellness content and services for the consumer, expecting and new parents and healthcare professionals.

 Everyday Health Consumer

 Consumer-focused properties include online content, interactive tools and applications designed to allow consumers to manage a broad array of health and wellness needs on a daily basis.
 Everyday Health, our flagship brand, is a broad-based health information portal that provides consumers with trusted and actionable health information intended to empower users to better manage their health and wellness.